Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectl-upgrade-seedlist.md

 You may notice that `dag-l1` shows `disabled/skipped`.

-This is correct output from the Node because in the configuration [currently] the seed list for `dag-l1` is `disabled` and therefore the attempt to download an update is `skipped`.
+This is correct output from the node because in the configuration [currently] the seed list for `dag-l1` is `disabled` and therefore the attempt to download an update is `skipped`.